Normanby rail corridor construction update - August and September 2025

 Details of work

-• Removal of redundant structures within the rail corridor (e.g., electrical mast foundations)
+• Removal of redundant structures within the rail corridor, such as electrical mast foundations

 • Installation of trackside equipment between Northern Tunnel Portal and Bowen Bridge Road